01 – Fidel Castro completes 30 years in power in Cuba.

 28 – The FDA announces that it will allow DDI (dideoxyinosine), an experimental AIDS drug, to be prescribed to AIDS patients while it is still being tested.
 To date, over 106,000 cases of AIDS have been reported in the US, and over 61,000 Americans have died of the disease.

-28 – Exiled former Philippines leader Ferdinand Marcos (born 117) dies in Hawaii.
+28 – Exiled former Philippines leader Ferdinand Marcos dies in Hawaii, aged 72.

-29 – In what is the largest single drug seizure in history, federal agents discover 20 tons of cocaine (with a street value of $2 billion) in a warehouse in California’s San Fernando Valley.
+29 – In the largest single drug seizure in history, US federal agents discover 20 tons of cocaine (with a street value of $2 billion) in a warehouse in California’s San Fernando Valley.

 01 – Pakistan rejoins the British Commonwealth after a 17-year absence.

-05 – The Dalai Lama is named the winner of the Nobel Peace Prize.
+05 – The Dalai Lama is named the winner of the Nobel Peace Prize for his advocacy of non-violence in the struggle to liberate Tibet from Chinese rule.

 05 – US television evangelist Jim Bakker is found guilty of fleecing his followers of some $158 million.

-06 – Screen veteran Bette Davis dies in Paris, France.
+06 – Screen veteran Bette Davis dies in Paris, France, aged 81.

 07 – Gorbachev begins a visit to East Germany and tells his hosts it’s time for change.